opentoonz/opentoonz_docs/source/create_animations_using_plastic_tool.rst

 Use Mathematical Expression in Plastic Animation
 ''''''''''''''''''''''''''''''''''''''''''''''''
-To use Toonz mathematical expression in the Plastic Animation, link the vertexes of the skeleton eachother or to a column, pegbar or camera.
+To use OpenToonz mathematical expressions in the Plastic Animation, link the vertices of the skeleton to each other or to a column, pegbar or camera.

-This allow you to set some automatic actions of the skeleton, for example you can link the main vertexes of the shoulders, so that moving just one shoulder the other moves automatically.
+This allow you to set some automatic actions of the skeleton, for example you can link the main vertices of the shoulders, so that moving just one shoulder the other moves automatically.

-Suppose that the main vertexes of the shoulders are named shoulder_left and shoulder_right, you can link the rotation of the shoulder_left vertex to the one of the shoulder_right one setting the following expression in the expression field of the angle parameter of the shoulder_left in the Function Editor:
+Suppose that the main vertices of the shoulders are named shoulder_left and shoulder_right, you can link the rotation of the shoulder_left vertex to the one of the shoulder_right one setting the following expression in the expression field of the angle parameter of the shoulder_left in the Function Editor:

 vertex(column_number, "Shoulder_right").angle